MITLibraries/hrqb-client/README.md

   Run a pipeline.

+  If argument --task is passed to parent 'pipeline' command, only this task, and the tasks it requires, will run.

 Options:
   --cleanup   Remove target data for all tasks in pipeline after run.
-  -t, --task TEXT  Start from a specific task in pipeline, running all
-                   required parent tasks as well.
-NOTE: if used in combination with --cleanup, only this task will have its target data removed.
   -h, --help  Show this message and exit.
 ```